-- 1. Dance with a partner to music all five dances using a selection of the specified figures.
-Additional figures from the Fellowship syllabus may be danced.
-They may demonstrate in the role of their choice, i.e. dancing the leader's or follower's steps, or demonstrate both roles with a partner if desired - 2.
-Dance solo to music, leader's or follower's steps as requested, a short amalgamation of the specified figures of the examiner's choice in any or all of the five dances - 3.
+- 1. Dance with a partner to music the Waltz, Foxtrot, Quickstep, Tango and Slow and Quick Rhythm.
+Any suitable figures may be danced.
+Some specified figures must be included.
+They may demonstrate in the role of their choice, i.e., dancing the leader's or follower's steps, or both roles with a partner if desired. - 2.
+Dance solo to music, leader's or follower's steps as requested, a short amalgamation of the specified figures of the examiner's choice in any of the four standard dances. - 3.
 Start an imaginary class to music (the dance/s will be of the examiner's choice)